therealklanni/badger/README.md

 You can also help out by testing the develop branch and report any bugs you find.

+In the directory where you have cloned this repository, run

+`npm install && bower install`

+to get started.
+Please work in `develop` and make changes only in the `app` directory.

+Use `grunt server` to test your work.

+Please only submit pull requests to the `develop` branch.
+I will do the builds in master after merging from develop.

 ## Brought to you by

 **[Open Your Mind](http://goo.gl/ResXD)** - Phoenix, Arizona's Enlightened, opening minds in the valley since 2012!